 Spending time outside is also extremely important.
 Keep in mind that one of the treatments for depression is light therapy.
 Studies have shown that spending time in forests, hiking in mountains, and just being outside can lead to significant health benefits.
 Studies have shown that walking in the woods can decrease blood pressure, boost mental health, reduces inflammation causes a de-stressing affect can improve your eye sight, decrease the risk of cancer and overall improve your immunity.
 So go spend some time “forest-bathing” to improve your health.

 Daily exercise and low impact activities are also a necessity.
 The key is moderation.
 I like to simplify this to “sustainable activity”.
 Meaning pick activities you can do your entire life and perform them at a rate that you can hold for a long period of time.
-These are basically endurance based activities at an aerobic pace.
+These are basically low impact activities like walking and endurance based activities like jogging or running at an aerobic pace.
 These are referred to as” lifetime leisure activities”.
-If you can only do an activity at a certain point of your life then I have a hard time encouraging people to engage in the activity daily.
+If you can only do an activity at a certain point in your life then I have a hard time encouraging people to engage in the activity daily.
+Activities that exceed the aerobic output and maintain a level of aerobic generally cause reoccurring injuriy.
 The intensity of activity and the level of aerobic output varies for everyone.
 Not everyone is an “olympic athlete” nor should one expect to get to the level of one.
 All of our capabilities and capacities are different.
 Own your capabilities and capacities.
 This is part of the happiness equation.
-Training harder often results in injury. the age old adage of slow and steady wins the race holds up well here.
+Training harder often results in injury.
+The age old adage of “slow and steady wins the race” holds up well here.